Hawaii Pacific University requires a minimum of 120 credits to complete a bachelor's degree.

 Students are required to take a computer class to fufill the graduation requirements for Hawaii Pacific University.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may require more work but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to a graduate program.
+NOTE: Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Hawaii Pacific University has distance learning options for students who are interested in taking classes online.

-Hawaii Pacific University offers some credit for Advanced Placement (AP) classes taken in high school.
+✅ Hawaii Pacific University offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.